 'Filthy' and Super Bowl Return

 In January 2018, Timberland dropped the first single from his upcoming studio album, a slow bedroom number titled "Filthy."
-He followed later in the month with "Say Something," featuring Chris Stapleton.
-The album, Man of the Woods, which also includes collaborations with Timbaland and Pharrell Williams, was released on February 2, days before the singer's performance at the Super Bowl LII halftime show.
+He followed later in the month with the Top 10 hit "Say Something," featuring Chris Stapleton.
+The album, Man of the Woods, which also includes collaborations with Timbaland and Pharrell Williams, was released shortly before the singer's performance at the Super Bowl LII halftime show in early February.

-The Super Bowl gig generated controversy well before Timberlake took the stage, with the hashtag #JusticeForJanet circulating on social media among those who believed that Jackson took the brunt of the fallout from the ill-fated 2004 Super Bowl show.
-Furthermore, the rumor that Timberlake planned to perform with a hologram of Prince incited additional backlash, as fans cited an interview in which the iconic musician specifically stated his opposition to that sort of special effect.
-Reviews of Timberland's actual performance were tepid, matching those that greeted what many considered to be an underwhelming album.
+The Super Bowl gig generated controversy well before Timberlake took the stage, with the hashtag #JusticeForJanet circulating on social media among Jackson fans who felt she took the brunt of the fallout from the 2004 Super Bowl show.
+Furthermore, the rumor that Timberlake planned to perform with a hologram of Prince incited additional backlash, as fans cited an interview in which the deceased music great specifically stated his opposition to that sort of special effect.

 Timberlake once dated fellow pop singer Britney Spears and actress Cameron Diaz.
 In 2007, he began dating actress Jessica Biel.
 After an on-and-off relationship that lasted several years, the couple got married in October of 2012, in Puglia, Italy.
 They later issuing the following statement to People magazine: "It's great to be married, the ceremony was beautiful and it was so special to be surrounded by our family and friends."
 The couple welcomed a son, Silas Randall Timberlake, in April 2015.